Linaria ricardoi: Distribution and habitat

-Linaria ricardoi is endemic to southern Portugal in the Alentejo Region but the species' main distribution area is in the Beja District (specifically in Ferreira do Alentejo, Beja, Cuba and Serpa.
-It lives in wheat and oat fields, fallows and meadows in traditional or mounted olive groves, rarely on embankments and side roads.
-It prefers acid soils of loam or clay and calcareous soils.
+Linaria ricardoi is endemic to southern Portugal in the interior of Alentejo but the species' main distribution area is in the Beja District (specifically in Redondo, Ferreira do Alentejo, Beja, Alvito, Cuba and Serpa).
+It is associated with grain fields such as wheat and oat and less commonly barley, fallows and meadows in traditional or mounted olive groves, rarely on embankments and side roads.
+It thrives in these areas to the reduced application of herbidices.
+It prefers clay and alkaline soils.